 Today, the Palais des Ducs et des États de Bourgogne is used as the Hôtel de Ville (Town Hall), and only certain areas are open to the public.
 The Dijon Office of Tourism organizes guided visits of the 18th-century Chapelle des Elus and the Tour de Philippe le Bon (tower), which affords sensational views from a platform at the top (reached by climbing 316 steps).

 The Palais des Ducs also houses the Musée des Beaux-Arts, a fine arts museum that displays exhibits within the palace's former kitchen, guard room, and grand reception halls (the East wing of the palace).
 The museum contains one of the richest art collections in France, with around 13,000 pieces, from Egyptian antiquities to contemporary paintings.

 Highlights include masterpieces of the Italian Renaissance by Titian, Veronese, and Lorenzo Lotto; 17th-century paintings by Peter Paul Rubens, Philippe de Champaigne, and Georges de La Tour; 19th-century works by Gustave Moreau and Eugène Delacroix; and Impressionist paintings by Claude Monet, Alfred Sisley, Edouard Manet, and Camille Pissarro.

 Not to be missed are Georges de La Tour's Le Souffleur à la Lampe, a painting that reveals an amazingly realistic technique of depicting candlelight; Effet de Neige à Eragny by Camille Pissarro, a masterpiece that illustrates a snow-covered scene in delicate brushstrokes; and Adam et Eve au Paradis by Guido Reni, which presents an idealized image of Adam and Eve in the Garden of Eden.

 Address: 1 Place de la Libération, Dijon

-The Cathédrale Saint-Bénigne in the historic center is the city's finest example of Burgundian Gothic architecture, built between 1280 and 1314 and originally a Benedictine abbey church.
-The cathedral was dedicated to Saint Bénigne, who was martyred in Dijon in the late 2nd century.
+The Cathédrale Saint-Bénigne is the city's finest example of Burgundian Gothic architecture.
+Built between 1280 and 1314, the cathedral was originally a Benedictine abbey church.
+The cathedral is dedicated to Saint Benignus, who was martyred in Dijon in the late 2nd century.